juzzlin/Heimer/CONTRIBUTING.md

 ### New update flow

-This script automates the steps above (Finnish in the example):
+This script automates the steps above (Finnish as the example):

 `$ ./scripts/update-single-translation fi`

+The script will update the translation source (`.ts`) of the given language and open `Linguist`.

+All translation source files can be updated at once like this:

+`$ ./scripts/update-translation-sources`

 ### Adding a new language